dsccommunity/NetworkingDsc/README.md

 * The exception 'The DisplayGroup of an existing Firewall Rule can not be changed' will be thrown if a configuration tries to change DisplayGroup property of an existing rule.
 This is because the Set-NetFirewallRule cmdlet does not support this function.
 Delete and re-create this rule instead.

 ## Versions

+### Unreleaed
+* MSFT_xFirewall: ApplicationPath Parameter renamed to Program for consistency with Cmdlets.

 ### 2.4.0.0
 * Added following resources: